15 Comparing quantitative data between individuals

 Difference \(\phantom{0}0.8\)

 Quantitative data can be compared between different groups (between individuals comparisons) using a back-to-back stemplot, boxplot or \(2\)-D dot chart.
-A summary table should show the numerical summaries for the quantitative variable at each comparison and the between-group differences.
+A summary table should show the numerical summaries for the levels of the quantitative variable, and the between-group differences.

 Are the following statements true or false?